mr-manu-jain/board_game_recommender/README.md

 - This repository is research/experimentation oriented and notebook-driven.
 - Results and model artifacts depend on data snapshot, preprocessing choices, and runtime environment.
-- To improve reproducibility, consider adding a single `requirements.txt` and centralized config for dataset paths.
+- For reproducibility, consider adding a single `requirements.txt` and centralized config for dataset paths.